-Old fashioned picnic Potato Salad Recipe ~ bites of potatoes, hard boiled eggs and crispy bacon, blended with creamy real mayonnaise.
+BEST old fashioned Potato Salad Recipe is easy to make with tender potatoes, hard boiled eggs and crispy applewood smoked bacon, blended with creamy real Hellman’s mayonnaise.

-When spring hits we switch menus at our house.
-No more meatloaf, gravies and thick soups for while ~ now we’re all about grilling and one of our favorites I can’t seem to make enough of, Potato Salad.
+When spring hits we switch menus.
+No more Salisbury Steak with mushroom gravy or thick soups for while.
+Now we’re all about grilling and one of our favorites I can’t seem to make enough of, this Potato Salad recipe.

 It isn’t Memorial weekend, 4th of July or Labor Day weekend without it and pretty much every couple of weeks throughout the summer.
 I’ve made it so many times I could whip it up with my eyes closed.
 It requires the use of a sharp knife, however so I leave them open.

 If you’re here for a delicious dish that goes from breakfast to dinner ~ or brinner, you’ve found it with Bacon Sweet Potato Hash.